killercup/scribbles/content/posts/2016-07-21-elegant-apis-in-rust.md

 `is_...`     | `&self` (or none)    | Should probably return a `bool` | `slice::is_empty`, `Result::is_ok`, `std::path::Path::is_file`
 `has_...`    | `&self` (or none)    | Should probably return a `bool` | `regex_syntax::Expr::has_bytes`

+Regarding `new`: If you can construct your type without any parameters, you should implement [`Default`] on it, and use that instead of `new`.
+An exception to this is `new` on "container" types, like `Vec` or `HashMap`, where it makes sense to initialize an empty container.

 [conversion traits]: #use-conversion-traits
-[^new]: If you can construct your type without any parameters, you should implement [`Default`] on it, and use that instead of `new`.
-An exception to this is `new` on "container" types, like `Vec` or `HashMap`, where it makes sense to initialize an empty container.

 ### Doc tests